 The origins of Lollardy can be traced to the writings of John Wycliffe (alternately spelled Wiclif, Wicliff, or even Wickliff) Wycliffe was a churchman, writer, and theologian who was born sometime in the 1320s and died on the last day of 1384.
 He can in many respects be considered the father of the English Reformation.
 Certainly, his ideas provided a platform upon which the later reformers built.

 Wycliffe believed that the church had drifted away from its purely spiritual foundations, and further, that it had no part to play in worldly affairs.
-He was strongly critical of papal influence in secular life, and sought to make religious teachings more accessible to everyone.
+He was strongly critical of papal influence in secular life and sought to make religious teachings more accessible to everyone.
 He thought that the Bible should be available in the vernacular that is, in the language of the common people, so that everyone could read and understand it, not just those elite members of the church who were educated in Latin.

 Wycliffe began a translation of the Bible into English.
 For the time, this was an act of extreme courage, and one which brought him into direct conflict with the church in Rome.
 It is worth noting that there were already portions of the Bible available in English, but no complete translation.
-'Wycliffe's Bible' as it was called, was widely distributed throughout England, and had a huge influence at the time.
+'Wycliffe's Bible' as it was called, was widely distributed throughout England and had a huge influence at the time.
 Predictably, it was denounced by the Church as an unauthorized and inaccurate translation.
 Later, in 1401 the Constitutions of Oxford made it heresy to translate the Bible into English.

 Enemies of Lollardy

 The fascinating aspect of the story of the Lollards is how the movement was first used by the crown as a tool against the influence of the Roman church on secular English affairs, and later suppressed because the views of the Lollards were seen as a threat to established political order inside Britain.
-So the Lollards went from being allies of the English nobility, to a threat to same nobility (at least in the eyes of the nobility!).
+So the Lollards went from being allies of the English nobility to a threat to same nobility (at least in the eyes of the nobility!).

 This is readily apparent in the rebellion known as the Peasant's Revolt.
 This popular uprising, which occurred in 1381, was widely attributed to Lollardy, despite the fact that Wycliffe himself opposed the revolt.
 Indeed, Wycliffe's staunch ally, John of Gaunt, was one of the men most despised by the rebels.
 Yet, in the aftermath of the Peasant's Revolt, Wycliffe's beliefs were declared heretical by an ecclesiastical body brought by the Archbishop of Canterbury.

 Though Wycliffe himself died in 1384, Lollardy as a movement lasted until well into the following century.
 The term 'Lollard' became a rather generic label to slap on any opponent of the established social or religious order.
-A modern parallel might be the way in which those who questioned Western political and moral standards in the mid-20th century were often labeled 'communists'.
+A modern parallel might be the way in which those who questioned Western political and moral standards in the mid-20th century were often labelled 'communists'.

 How widespread was Lollardy?